Angular 19: Introducing LinkedSignal for Responsive Local State Management

 What is a Linked Signal?

-A Linked Signal is an experimental feature that Angular 19 introduces to help you manage state that automatically syncs with other signals.
+A Linked Signal is a new feature that Angular 19 introduces to help you manage state that automatically syncs with other signals.

 In simple terms, we receive a writable signal that resets itself when the value of its source signal changes.